w0de/homebrew-core/README.md

 Homebrew Core solves the install challenge as simply as possible.
 It also includes several conveniences specific to my use cases.

 - Xcode cli install/update is automatically included prior to brew install or update.
-Uses `build_essential` core resource.
+Uses `build_essential` standard resource.
 A required but emphemeral `/etc/sudoers` edit is performed.

-- `homebrew_core` wraps `homebrew_update`, a standard chef resource.
+- `homebrew_core` wraps `homebrew_update`, another standard chef resource.

 - The `homebrew_package` understands versions, and can install, uninstall, and upgrade historical brew packages.
 This feature brought to you courtesy of `brew --extract`.

 - A `:purge` action now exists.
-Simply adds `--force` to uninstall, though.

 - A recipe, `formula.rb`, shims custom formula files into locally tapped casks.